Mortgage Points Calculator

 What are mortgage discount points?

 Mortgage discount points are upfront fees paid at closing to reduce the interest rate on your loan.
 One point equals 1% of the loan amount.
+Paying points is often called 'buying down the rate.'
 On a $400,000 mortgage, 1 point costs $4,000 and typically reduces the rate by 0.125% to 0.25%.
-The lower rate applies for the entire loan term, generating monthly savings that eventually recoup the upfront cost.
+The total savings from the lower rate over the loan life can substantially exceed the upfront cost if you keep the loan long enough.

 How do I calculate whether buying points is worth it?

 Calculate the break-even period: Break-Even Months = Upfront Points Cost ÷ Monthly Savings.
 If you pay $4,000 for 1 point and save $55/month, break-even is $4,000 ÷ $55 = 72.7 months (about 6 years).
-If you plan to stay more than 6 years, points save money in total.
-If you might sell or refinance before 6 years, the upfront cost exceeds the cumulative savings and points are not financially justified.
+If you plan to stay in the home more than 6 years, points are mathematically worth it.
+If you might sell or refinance before 6 years, the upfront cost exceeds the savings and points are not worth it.

 How much does 1 discount point reduce the mortgage rate?

-Typically 0.125% to 0.25% per point, depending on the lender and market.
-There is no universal standard — lenders set their own rate-to-point relationships.
-Always ask for the exact reduction per point in writing before making a decision.
-The value of a given rate reduction also depends on loan size: the same 0.25% reduction saves much more on $600,000 than on $200,000.
+Typically 0.125% to 0.25% per point, depending on the lender, loan type, and market conditions.
+There is no universal standard.
+Lenders set their own point-to-rate relationships.
+Always ask for the exact rate reduction per point in writing before closing.
+The value of a point also varies by loan amount: the same rate reduction saves more on a $600,000 loan than a $200,000 loan.

 What is the break-even period for mortgage points?